-3.4 Recommendations from the 2021-2022 Annual Report
+3.4 Recommendations from the 2022/23 Annual Report

-In the 2021-2022 Annual Report, it was recommended:
+In the 2022/23 Annual Report, it was recommended:

-- 1. THAT with the exception of recommendation two, monitoring of consented activities at the NPWWTP in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
-THAT the current shoreline bacteriological monitoring component be discontinued and replaced by a weekly effluent testing regime, to be carried out during December, January and February.
-Samples will be collected by Council and tested for total chlorine, faecal coliforms, E. coli and enterococci. - 3.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the NPWWTP in the 2023/24 year continue at the same level as in 2022/23. - 2.
+THAT should there be issues with environmental or administrative performance in 2023/24, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.